 We will be able to advise you which survey is most suitable for you.
 Criteria that might be relevant as to which service is appropriate:

-RICS HomeBuyer ReportsIf you are buying a property, consider a homebuyer report.
+"If you are buying a property, consider a homebuyer report."

-Building SurveysIf you are buying an older or more unusual property, consider a building survey.
+"If you are buying an older or more unusual property, consider a building survey."

-ValuationsRecommended for shared ownership, probate or matrimonial situations.
-A valuation report alone will not fully identify the condition of a property, so it is not recommended for buyers.
+"Recommended for shared ownership, probate or matrimonial split.
+A valuation report alone would not help identify the condition of a property, so is not recommended for buyers."

 If you are going to build within 6 metres of a neighbour’s property you need to think about whether the Party Wall Act 1996 will apply and, if so, make sure you allow time to give the necessary notice.